 - July 31: Counties and municipalities having a population greater than 25,000 to submit their audit opinion on the Municipal Financial Report and an audited Comprehensive Annual Financial Report Form (CAFR).

 **Important** Late Filing Penalty: GTA amount payable to a local government may be reduced for each working day after the applicable due date that the financial report form is late.
-Please direct any questions on financial report filing and due dates to DOR, David Hruby at (608) 266-8207 or email@example.com.
+Please direct any questions on financial report filing and due dates to DOR, Kathleen Springhorn at (608) 261-5341 or firstname.lastname@example.org.

 Cities, Villages, Towns (CVT) List